testlaben/ansible-dell-openshift/README.md

 # Dell Server management playbook
 A quick playbook for mounting the agent-based iso to iDRAC and powering on the nodes

+> [!NOTE]
+> This playbook and role has not been tested as I don't have access to an iDRAC at the moment.
+Mileage might vary.
+Please raise an issue or PR if something needs to be changed.

+## Requirements

+`python >= 3.9.6`

+You might already have this collection installed if you are using the ansible package.
+It is not included in ansible-core.
+To check whether it is installed, run `ansible-galaxy collection list`.

+To install it, use: `ansible-galaxy collection install dellemc.openmanage`
 ## Directory Structure

 The project directory is organized as follows: